railslove/ebicsbox/docs/heroku.md

 ## Initial setup

+#### Prepare your CLI

-Prepare your heroku cli by updating to beta and activating the manifest plugin:
+Prepare your heroku CLI by updating to beta and activating the manifest plugin:

 ```bash
 > heroku update beta